ToytonelloEdu/SoccerSimLSO/README.md

 4. For the match to start, you have to connect 10 clients:
     - 2 captains that define the Teams
     - 8 other clients that act as team members (4 each)
+5. Once the match is over, you can choose to play another match with the same players or close the application